 - Take initiative to solve problems and identify potentially more efficient methods of operation.

-- Meet the Forest Society’s easement and deed restriction monitoring obligations.
+- Further the Forest Society’s mission by ensuring monitoring obligations.

 - Cultivate and reinforce positive relationships with landowners, colleagues and others.